 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a.
 SD card

 - b. battery

 - c. base cover

 - d. keyboard trim

 - e. keyboard

 - f. optical drive

-- g. hard drive
+- g. primary and secondary hard drive

 - h. palmrest

+- 3. Perform the following steps to remove the I/O board:

-- 3. Disconnect the ExpressCard module connector from the I/O board.
+- a.
+Disconnect the ExpressCard module connector from the I/O board.

-4. Remove the screw that secures the I/O board to the computer.
+- b.
+Remove the screw that secures the I/O board to the computer.

+- c.
 Lift the right edge of the I/O board upwards to disengage the connector and remove it from computer.